juxor/afaq/markdown/secI7.md

 anarchistic attitude ruled all behaviour, beginning with the smallest social unity, the family.
 The Indian parent was constitutionally reluctant to discipline his [or her] children.
-Their every exhibition of self-will was accepted as a favourable indication of the development of maturing character.
-. ."_ [Van Every, quoted by Zinn, **Op.
+Their every exhibition of self-will was accepted as a favourable indication of the development of maturing character."_ [Van Every, quoted by Zinn, **Op.
 Cit.**, p.
 136]

 In addition, Native American tribes also indicate that communal living and high standards of living can and do go together.
 For example, during the 1870s